gnembon/fabric-carpet/docs/scarpet/api/Auxiliary.md

 ### `unix_time()`

-Returns system time as a number of milliseconds
+Returns standard POSIX time as a number of milliseconds since the start of the epoch (1 Jan 1970)

 ### `unit_date()`